Competitors

 3.3.
 Extra Entries:

-As compensation for providing operational assistance to the Regatta, the Managing Directors may grant the acceptance of extra (but “non-point earning”) entries to a limited number of local institutions into the sweep-oared event-division of the institution’s choice, subject to the restrictions of section 3.2 B. Extra entries may be used by Alumni crews as designated by the head undergraduate coach.
+As compensation for providing operational assistance to the Regatta, the Managing Directors may grant the acceptance of extra (but “non-point earning”) entries to a limited number of local institutions into the sweep-oared event-division of the institution’s choice, subject to the restrictions of section 3.2.
+Extra entries may be used by Alumni crews as designated by the head undergraduate coach.

 3.4.
 Event-Division Sizes: